-Yes.
-Please contact us if after two months you have not received your Disclosure Certificate so that we can investigate this with the DBS on your behalf.
 If you do not receive your disclosure due to a problem with the postal service, the DBS will only provide a free of charge re-print within three months of the date that the disclosure was issued.

 I have my printed DBS Disclosure, what do I do next?

 DBS certificates need to be kept safe so that they can be requested to be seen when undertaking placements etc., or if a conviction is indicated.